vagmi/muservice-in-rust/README.md

 RUST_LOG=debug cargo run
 ```

+## Step 2

+This steps refactors the application into a library and a binary.
+This
+allows multiple binary endpoints that may use the same underlying crate for
+things like the SQS worker or the HTTP handler.

-Run `git checkout step-02` to get to the next step.
+Run `git checkout step-03` to get to the next step.

 * [x] Bootstrap Rust project
 * [x] Add tokio and anyhow and run as an async binary
-* [ ] Library and binary structure and setup tracing
+* [x] Library and binary structure and setup tracing
 * [ ] Add axum and setup a hello world endpoint
 * [ ] Explore different extractors for Path, Body and Query Params
 * [ ] Add database support with sqlx and postgres